 An adulterer may feel that the benefit of adultery to them is worth the suffering of others.
 That is wrong!
 Adultery hurts and it is never OK to hurt another person.

 Adultery Means Breaking a Promise to Your Spouse

 I’m no longer in love with my spouse; the marriage has been over for years.
-If there is no longer love there is no longer a “promise.”
+If there is no longer love, there is no longer a “promise.”
 The adulterer has divorced himself emotionally from the marriage.
-In the mind of the adulterer, this frees him up from any vows of faithfulness.
+In the adulterer’s mind, this frees him up from any vows of faithfulness.

 Committing Adultery Makes You a Bad Person

 I’m not a bad person if I have a relationship with someone other than my wife.
 I’ve worked very hard to save my marriage.
 I deserve to be happy and have earned the right to be happy even if I find that happiness with someone other than my spouse.

 Adultery is unethical behavior.
 It is that simple.
 Sure, as individuals, we are free to define ethical behavior on our own terms.
 Most of us choose to live according to society’s rules as far as what is and isn’t ethical behavior.